 - single crochet (sc)

 - picot (ch2, put needle through first ch, yarn over, pull needle back through all loops on hook).

-What you’ll see is that you’re making granny clusters consisting of 3dc, with 1ch in between.
-The point of the shawl is made using 3ch.
-The single dc’s on the beginning and end of each row are to increase your granny clusters in the next round.
+You’re making ‘granny clusters’ consisting of 3 dc, with one chain in between.
+The bottom point of the shawl is in between the two granny clusters and shaped by the 3 chains.
+The single dc’s on the beginning and end of each row are to work your increasing granny clusters in in the next round.

 Row 2 (WS) Ch4 (counts as first dc + ch1), 3dc in ch1-sp of previous round, ch1, (3dc, ch3, 3dc) in center ch-3 sp, ch1, 3dc in next ch-1 sp, ch1, 1dc, turn work.

 After finishing Row 47, fasten off and weave in loose ends (photo 2).
 You’ll be increasing with two granny clusters each row (one in the ch-1 sp at the beginning and one in the ch-1 sp at the end of each row).

 Rows 48-55 Take colour B and join with a ss in ch-1 sp, Repeat Row 2.
 After finishing Row 55 on the RS, fasten off and weave in loose ends (photo 3).

 Row 56 (RS) With RS facing you, Join colour B with a ss in the third ch of the beginning ch-4.
 1sc in same ch, ch4, skip 1 granny cluster of 3dc, 1sc in next ch-1 sp, *ch4, 1sc in next ch-1 sp; repeat from * until center point of shawl, (photo 4), (1sc, ch4, 1sc) in center ch-3 sp (effectively crocheting an extra loop in the point), *ch4, 1sc in next ch-1 sp; repeat from * to end of row, 1sc in last dc, turn work.